-12To provide further meaning, Bu et al. (2021) regress contemporaneous changes in interest rates of different maturities on the shock.
-The response coefficient reaches its maximum at the 2-year interest rate (normalized to be 1.0).
-The response of the 5-year interest rate is of comparable (large) magnitude and significance.
-Response coefficients for all other maturities (3-mo., 6-mo., 1-yr, 10-yr and 30-yr) are significant but smaller.
+and significance.
+Response coefficients for all other maturities (3-mo., 6-mo., 1-yr, 10-yr, and 30-yr) are significant but smaller.
 Thus, both the short and long ends of the yield curve respond to the BRW shock to a lesser degree than 2- and 5-yr rates.
-This is similar to the experiment in Gürkayanak, Sack and Swanson (2005), who show that the long rate responds relatively more to their estimated "path factor" while the short rate responds relatively more to the "target factor."
+This is similar to the experiment in Gürkayanak et al. (2005), who show that the long rate responds relatively more to their estimated "path factor," while the short rate responds relatively more to the "target factor."

-13See, for example, Ramey (2016), Miranda-Agrippino (2016), and Bauer and Swanson (2020) for critiques of earlier monetary policy shock series that exhibited predictability.
+13 See, for example, Ramey (2016), Miranda-Agrippino (2016), and Bauer and Swanson (not Eric) (2020) for critiques of earlier monetary policy shock series that exhibited predictability.